Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, stationary case

 Equation \eqref{eq:hl_staz_approx} is a fixed-point equation, and it is easy to show that it has a contractive right-hand side (see \cite{FF13}); this ensures that it has a unique solution $V$.
-As for the convergence of $V$ to the solution of \eqref{eq:hj_staz}, it is possible to retrace the arguments in \cite{FF13}, along with those of the time-dependent case above, to obtain a consistency estimate in the form
+Concerning the convergence of $V$ to the solution of \eqref{eq:hj_staz}, it is possible to retrace the arguments in \cite{FF13}, along with those of the time-dependent case above, to obtain consistency in the sense of \cite{BS}, and a consistency estimate in the form